 It’s important to first ask these kinds of questions because they help set the scene for what’s to come.
 No longer will it be a mystery as to why your client has come to see you.
 Instead, you are now very clear about what it is they want and need, and as a result, this gives you clarity in your own mind about whether or not you might be able to assist them through these challenges.

 Step 2: Ask Deeper and More Probing Questions

-Having already established some rapport with your client, it’s now time to ask deeper questions that will provide you with a little more background into their life and circumstances.
-Depending on the concerns that your client raised a little earlier, you might for instance want to ask them questions about:
+Having already established some rapport with your client, it’s now time to ask deeper questions that will provide you with a little more background on their life and circumstances.
+Depending on the concerns that your client raised a little earlier, you might, for instance, want to ask them questions about:

 Do you have any role models or people you look up to in your life?

 Why do you look up to these people?